haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Minor bug fixes in reporting
 * Cache reflection fields hence upgrade the app performance up to 5%
 * Add time summary for task group, milestone, component, version views
+* Allow system admin can change the SMTP setting on the fly

 **Bug Fixes**
 * Checkbox in Chrome, IE has the unintended border